Food industry and supercritical CO2 extraction

 Supercritical fluid extraction technology has attracted extensive attention as a new and green extraction process.
 Compared with traditional extraction processes, it has better extraction and separation capabilities and does not cause pollution to the environment.

-We will to mainly introduces the basic principle of supercritical fluid extraction, the important variables affecting the extraction process and how to optimize it.
-Focuses on the application of supercritical fluid extraction technology in the food industry, such as extracting active ingredients from plants, animals and agricultural by-products.
+We will mainly introduce the basic principle of supercritical fluid extraction, the important variables affecting the extraction process, and how to optimize it.
+Focuses on the application of supercritical fluid extraction technology in the food industry, such as extracting active ingredients from plants, animals, and agricultural by-products.

 Solve the problems of organic solvent residues in the traditional extraction process, provide new methods for the preparation and extraction of samples in the test, provide new technical means for small and medium-sized industrial production, and provide theoretical basis and technical support for the development of new products.

-The emergence of supercritical fluid extraction technology can solve many defects of traditional extraction technology, such as the use of toxic organic solvents, high energy use and low extraction yield.
-Moreover, since most of the nutrients in foods such as vitamins and proteins are prone to decomposition, polymerization, oxidation and other metamorphic reactions, the destruction of active ingredients and environmental pollution may occur during the use of conventional extraction techniques.
-At present, supercritical fluid extraction technology has been widely used in food, medicine, biology and other aspects.
+The emergence of supercritical CO2 fluid extraction technology can solve many defects of traditional extraction technology, such as the use of toxic organic solvents, high energy use, and low extraction yield.
+Moreover, since most of the nutrients in foods such as vitamins and proteins are prone to decomposition, polymerization, oxidation, and other metamorphic reactions, the destruction of active ingredients and environmental pollution may occur during the use of conventional extraction techniques.
+At present, supercritical fluid extraction technology has been widely used in food, medicine, biology, and other aspects.

 In the food industry, there are hundreds of domestic and foreign supercritical fluid extraction technologies for the removal of harmful components (processing caffeine-free coffee), Active ingredient extraction (extraction of plant essential oils), etc., has obvious effects and has been put into industrial production.
 Supercritical fluid extraction technology has opened up a wide range of applications for the food industry.